b14ckky/b14cky.vercel.app/src/content/posts/TLS Handshake Explained/TLS Handshake.md

->[!summary]
+- Summary
->Conclusion:
+	- **Conclusion**:
->1.
-Also TLS 1.0 and 1.1 is supported but not in used by Netflix.
+		1. **Also TLS 1.0 and 1.1 is supported but not in used by Netflix.**
->2.
-TLS 1.2 is secure but should prioritize AES-GCM over CBC.
+		2. **TLS 1.2 is secure but should prioritize AES-GCM over CBC.**
->3.
-TLS 1.3 is the best, with ChaCha20 and AES-GCM offering strong encryption.
+		3. **TLS 1.3 is the best, with ChaCha20 and AES-GCM offering strong encryption.**
->4.
-Server prefers TLS 1.2 and 1.3 ciphers, but TLS 1.3 ciphers are client-driven
+		4. **Server prefers TLS 1.2 and 1.3 ciphers, but TLS 1.3 ciphers are client-driven**
->If Netflix's clients support TLS 1.3, they should prioritize ChaCha20 or AES-GCM for maximum security.
+- **If Netflix's clients support TLS 1.3, they should prioritize ChaCha20 or AES-GCM for maximum security.**

 ## Attacks on TLS